 Kosher meats are also expected to be very pure.
 This is part of the reason why animals killed by natural causes are considered unfit for consumption.
 For example, meat from an animal that is killed by another predator is most certainly unkosher.
 Meat from animals born with birth defects or certain missing organs is also forbidden.

 In practice, most of the animal is not inspected upon slaughter, unless visible defects are found.
 However, there’s one serious exception: the lungs.
 When it comes to Kosher meats, the lungs must be closely inspected by an expert.
 Why?
 The lungs are the most likely organs for defects to appear in.

 Further, certain veins and blood vessels must be removed because the blood cannot be extracted through salting.
 Why no blood?
 The theology is complex, but among other things blood has a special purpose according to God: it was sacrificed as ransom for Israelite lives.

-As you’ve already guessed, ensuring that meat is kosher is no easy task.
+As you’ve already guessed, ensuring that meat is Kosher is no easy task.
 That’s why only trained experts, and pious Jews no less, are allowed to act as slaughterers.
-That’s also why Holy Schnitzel relies on many of the area’s most reputable Halal meat providers to provide the meat for our establishments.
+That’s also why Holy Schnitzel relies on many of the area’s most reputable Kosher meat providers to provide the meat for our establishments.

 Don’t worry, however, we also use methods on our own end to ensure that our foods are Kosher.
 For example, we use black lights to ensure that no contaminants make it into our food.
 At the end of the day, we follow Kosher practices because our religion requires us to.
 However, the peace of mind that comes with Kosher foods is certainly a nice bonus.